-Appellant contends the trial court erred in its answer to the final question because the jury could have believed it was not permitted to consider the defense theory that K.M. was penetrated by a foreign object.4 We are not persuaded.
+Appellant contends the trial court erred in its answer to the final question because the jury could have believed it was not permitted to consider the defense theory that K.M. was penetrated by a foreign object.
+We are not persuaded.

 The trial court's instructions to the jury, including its responses to the jury's questions, were correct and complete.
 The jury was instructed that the crime of sodomy requires as a matter of law, "contact between the penis of one person and the anus of another person."
 In light of this instruction, its answer to the final question can only mean that, if the jury found "any other means of violation," it would be required to acquit appellant of sodomy.
 We note the trial court also instructed the jury that it could debate alternate theories of the case but was required to base its verdict on the evidence.
-These instructions, taken together, cannot reasonable be construed to limit the jury's consideration of the defense theory.
+These instructions, taken together, cannot reasonably be construed to limit these conditions could have been caused by a foreign object.

+&lt;sup>5 The issue arises because K.M. lost consciousness two or three times during her ordeal and did not know whether appellant sodomized her.
+The medical evidence showed injuries to her anus that were consistent with having been sodomized.
+Fecal matter was found in and around her vagina.
+Appellant's counsel argued at trial that the jury's consideration of the defense theory.
 There is no reasonable likelihood that the jury misconstrued or misapplied the trial court's instructions.
 (People v.
 Welch (1999) 20 Cal.4th 701, 766; People v.
 Samayoa (1997) 15 Cal.4th 795, 833.)